 “Your thoughts control your feelings, your feelings control your actions, and your actions control your behavior,” Marisa explains.
 It is important to talk to yourself and about the situation in positive language.
 When you start thinking this is the end of the world or that you are going to get sick, your mind starts to believe that it has already happened.

 Know that you have a choice.
 “You can choose how you feel.
 Know you can take charge of your wellness,” Marisa says.
 Make maintaining your wellbeing your focus and you will get through this.

 Marisa has created a selection of guided meditations to help you feel calm, grounded, and positive.
-This week, she has created one specifically for boosting your immune system and wellbeing to support you at this time.
+This week, she has created one aimed at helping you boost your immune system and wellbeing.

 If you find yourself or your loved ones are particularly struggling, hypnosis audios for relaxation will be a very powerful tool to use.
 Dedicating time purely to relaxation will help you feel calm and bring your body out of “stress mode” which can have a prolonged impact on your physical health if not dealt with.
 You can download Marisa Peer’s Perfect Relaxation hypnosis audio today.